 Open until filled.
 Applications will begin being reviewed on September 30, 2021.

 The City of Platteville is an Equal Opportunity Employer

 Typical Responsibilities of Position

 Under the general direction of the Patron Services Manager, the Outreach Coordinator plans and oversees programming and outreach services within the library and the community.
-This position includes collection development, reference and circulation services.
+This position includes collection development, reference, and circulation services.
 May have supervisory and decision-making responsibilities for a specific program or collection areas of the library.

 Examples of Work Performed

-- Manages volunteer training and oversight.
+- Coordinates volunteer training and oversight.

 - Assists in library technology planning and implementation as it impacts their assigned area.

-- Plans special interest displays, programs and projects;
+- Plans special interest displays, programs, and projects.

 - Develops and coordinates marketing and public information activities including web content.